-The tables in the individual Chapters for each hazard class detail the label elements (symbol, signal word, hazard statement) that have been assigned to each of the hazard categories of the GHS.
-Hazard categories reflect the harmonized classification criteria.
-A summary of the allocation of label elements is provided in Annex 1.
-Special arrangements to take into account the information needs of different target audiences are further described in 1.4.10.5.4.
+30. The tables in the individual Chapters for each hazard class detail the label elements (symbol, signal word, hazard statement) that have been assigned to each of the hazard categories of the GHS.
+Hazard categories reflect the harmonised classification criteria.
+A summary of the allocation of label elements is provided in Annex 2.
+There are special arrangements, which apply to the use of certain mixture concentrations in the GHS to take account of the information needs of different target audiences.
+These are further described in paragraph 53 of this chapter.

-1.4.10.3 Reproduction of the symbol
+Reproduction of the symbol

-The following hazard symbols are the standard symbols which should be used in the GHS.
-With the exception of the new symbol which will be used for certain health hazards, the exclamation mark and the fish and tree, they are part of the standard symbol set used in the UN Recommendations on the Transport of Dangerous Goods, Model Regulations.
+31. The following hazard symbols are the standard symbols which should be used in the GHS.
+With the exception of the new symbol which will be used for certain health hazards, the exclamation mark and the fish and tree, they are the standard symbol set used in the UN RTDG model regulations.

-Flame Flame over circle Exploding bomb
+Flame Flame over circle Exploding bomb Corrosion

-Corrosion Gas cylinder Skull and crossbones Exclamation mark Environment Health Hazard
+Gas cylinder Skull and crossbones Exclamation Mark Environment